-adelphi is participating in the development and design of this study as part of a larger consortium consisting of Ecofys, Prognos, PricewaterhouseCoopers (PwC), the Renewable Energy Agency (AEE), the German Energy Agency (dena), and the Institute for Energy and Environmental Research (ifeu) in Heidelberg.
-The study will define the necessary minimum technical requirements, as well as examine the cost reduction potentials for individual components and overall heating systems.
-Various funding programmes and incentive schemes will be benchmarked. adelphi's specific tasks include the identification of advantages and disadvantages of different support approaches, the barriers to implementation of innovative heating systems, as well as the preparation of a feasibility study.
-For this purpose, adelphi will assess the costs of such systems, conduct a profitability assessment, and quantify the potential for expansion of these systems, including associated production costs.
+adelphi participated in the development and design of this study as part of a larger consortium consisting of Ecofys, Prognos, PricewaterhouseCoopers (PwC), the Renewable Energy Agency (AEE), the German Energy Agency (dena), and the Institute for Energy and Environmental Research (ifeu) in Heidelberg.
+The study defined the necessary minimum technical requirements, as well as examine the cost reduction potentials for individual components and overall heating systems.
+Various funding programmes and incentive schemes were benchmarked. adelphi's specific tasks included the identification of advantages and disadvantages of different support approaches, the barriers to implementation of innovative heating systems, as well as the preparation of a feasibility study.
+For this purpose, adelphi assessed the costs of such systems, conduct a profitability assessment, and quantify the potential for expansion of these systems, including associated production costs.